Slowly Varying Regression under Sparsity: Algorithms and Software

-\subsection{Algorithms and software}
+\section{Algorithms and Software}

-We first give the implementation details of the algorithms which we compare in our experiments.
-Note that the following algorithms and software, as well as their corresponding tuning processes, were used in both the synthetic experiments, presented in this section, and the real-world experiments, presented in Section \ref{sec:realworld}.
-For a fair comparison, we implement all algorithms in Julia. \begin{itemize} \item \textit{Sparse regression:} We fit a single (static) sparse regression model across all vertices.
+In this section, we give the implementation details of the algorithms which we compare in our experiments.
+For a fair comparison, we implement all algorithms in \verb|Julia| programming language (version 1.6) and using the \verb|JuMP.jl| modeling language for mathematical optimization (version 0.21).
+We solve the optimization models using the \verb|Gurobi| commercial solver (version 9.5).
+All experiments were performed on a standard Intel(R) Xeon(R) CPU E5-2690 @ 2.90GHz running CentOS release 7.
+We make our code available at \url{https://github.com/vvdigalakis/SSVRegression.git}.

+We consider the following algorithms: \begin{itemize} \item \textit{Sparse regression:} We fit a single (static) sparse regression model across all vertices.
 Note that, as a result, this approach uses $N' = NT$ data points to train $D$ parameters (since the same set of parameters is estimated across all vertices).
-We solve the boolean relaxation of the sparse regression formulation (as per \cite{bertsimas2020sparse2}) using the \texttt{SubsetSelection.jl} Julia package (available at \url{https://github.com/jeanpauphilet/SubsetSelection.jl}).
-We refer to this approach as \texttt{static}.
+We solve the sparse regression formulation, as shown in Problem \eqref{eq:sparse_reg}, using the cutting plane algorithm by \cite{bertsimas2020sparse} and the \verb|Gurobi| solver.
+We refer to this approach as \sr.

-\item \textit{Sum-of-norms regularization:} We fit a slowly varying regression model in which penalize the sum across all pairs of adjacent vertices of the $\ell_1$ difference between the corresponding coefficients.
-As discussed in \cite{ohlsson2010segmentation}, we use the $\ell_1$ norm to encourage sparsely-changing coefficients.
-The resulting learning problem can be formulated as a linear optimization problem, which we solve using the JuMP modeling language for mathematical optimization \citep{DunningHuchetteLubin2017} and the CPLEX commercial solver.
-We refer to this approach as \texttt{sum-norms}.
+\begin{revi} \item \textit{Sum-of-norms regularization:} We fit a slowly varying regression model in which penalize the sum across all pairs of adjacent vertices of the $\ell_p$ difference, for $p\in\{0,1\}$, between the corresponding coefficients, as shown in Problem \eqref{eq:boyd} \citep{ohlsson2010segmentation}.
+In the $p=1$ case, the resulting problem can be reformulated as a quadratic optimization problem.
+In the $p=2$ case, the resulting problem can be reformulated as a second-order cone optimization problem.
+In both cases, we directly solve the resulting problems using \verb|Gurobi|.
+We refer to this approach as \rsnP.

-\item \textit{Sum-of-norms and lasso regularization:} We expand the \texttt{sum-norms} approach with an $\ell_1$ penalty on the coefficients to add robustness and -hopefully- encourage some level of sparsity.
-We again formulate the resulting learning problem as a linear optimization problem, which we solve using JuMP and CPLEX.
-We refer to this approach as \texttt{sum-norms-lasso}.
+\item \textit{Sum-of-norms and lasso regularization:} We expand the \rsnP approach with an $\ell_1$ penalty on the coefficients to add robustness and -hopefully- encourage some level of sparsity.
+We again reformulate the resulting problem and solve either as a linear optimization problem using \verb|Gurobi| (for $\ell_1$) or using ADMM (for $\ell_2$ --- see \cite{hallac2017snapvx}).
+We refer to this approach as \rsnPLasso.